zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/level.md

-# List of Consistency DNS tests
+# List of Consistency tests

 This document uses the terminology defined in the [Master Test Plan](../MasterTestPlan.md).